soundpress/RulesOfNYC/docs/c07/index.rst

 (b) Containers which meet the specifications approved under this order: shall not contain compacted refuse bound with non-combustible ties.

-(c) The Commissioners of the Department of Sanitation or Housing Preservation and Development or Health may conduct or order the manufacturer or distributor of any product displaying a logo as provided in § 9-04(f) to conduct in an independent testing laboratory selected by any such administrator or Commissioner, such tests as are necessary to determine whether such product is in conformity with the provisions of this order.
+(c) The Commissioners of the Department of Sanitation or Housing Preservation and Development or Health may conduct or order the manufacturer or distributor of any product displaying a logo as provided in 16 RCNY § 9-04(f) to conduct in an independent testing laboratory selected by any such administrator or Commissioner, such tests as are necessary to determine whether such product is in conformity with the provisions of this order.
 The expenses for all such tests shall be borne by the aforementioned manufacturer or distributor.
-Such Commissioner may require such appearance of any manufacturer, distributor, retailer or user of any product displaying a logo as provided in § 9-04(f) as are necessary to determine if a violation of any of the provisions of this order has occurred.
+Such Commissioner may require such appearance of any manufacturer, distributor, retailer or user of any product displaying a logo as provided in 16 RCNY § 9-04(f) as are necessary to determine if a violation of any of the provisions of this order has occurred.